rust-br/rust-book-pt-br/src/ch09-01-unrecoverable-errors-with-panic.md

 error: Process didn't exit successfully: `target/debug/panic` (exit code: 101)
 ```

-The call to `panic!` causes the error message contained in the last three
-lines.
-The first line shows our panic message and the place in our source code
-where the panic occurred: *src/main.rs:2* indicates that it’s the second line
-of our *src/main.rs* file.

 A chamada a `panic!` causa a mensagem de erro contida nas últimas três linhas.
 A primeira linha mostra nossa mensagem de pânico e a posição no código fonte
 em que ocorreu o pânico: *src/main.rs:2* indica que é a segunda linha do nosso
 arquivo *src/main.rs*.

-In this case, the line indicated is part of our code, and if we go to that
-line, we see the `panic!` macro call.
-In other cases, the `panic!` call might
-be in code that our code calls.
-The filename and line number reported by the
-error message will be someone else’s code where the `panic!` macro is called,
-not the line of our code that eventually led to the `panic!` call.
-We can use
-the backtrace of the functions the `panic!` call came from to figure out the
-part of our code that is causing the problem.
-We’ll discuss what a backtrace is
-in more detail next.

 Nesse caso, a linha indicada é parte do nosso código, e se formos àquela linha
 veremos a chamada à macro `panic!`.
 Em outros casos, a chamada a `panic!` pode